poipoiPIO/mopclip/README.md

 ##### sepBy:
 > infix sepBy : 'a parser -> 'b parser -> 'a list parser

-Parses sequence of parsers separated by the parser.
-For example, you might look in the csv-parser example above.
+Parse sequence of parsers separated by the parser.
+As the demo, you might look in the csv-parser example above.

 > infix sepBy1 : 'a parser -> 'b parser -> 'a list parser

-It has the same behavior as the `sepBy`, but required at least one sepBy unit to parse successefully
+It has the same behavior as the `sepBy`, but required at least one sepBy unit to parse successfully

 ##### Applicatives:
 Let's write some parsers using applicative operations!